odahu/odahu-docs/source/int_jupyterlab_extension.rst

 To authorize on an Odahu-flow API service in the Jupyterlab extension, you should perform the following steps:

     * Copy and paste the Odahu-flow API service URL.
-    * You should open an API server URL in a browser to get the token.
+    * Open an API server URL in a browser to get the token.
 Copy and paste this token in the login form.

 ***********************
 Usage